Oaken-Innovations/oaken-hsm/README.md

 ## Flash images (.hex files)

 To flash to onboard ATmega128p of CryptoCape, install the `program jumper` first to wire BBB UART to ATmega UART.
-For details, check [CrypoCape Hookup Guide].
+For details, check [CryptoCape Hookup Guide].

 After that, download and install the [BBB ATmega328P flasher].